corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 ### Sizing the heap

-The Corda Enterprise performance tests are usually run with 32GB heaps as this seems to give plenty of breathing room to the node JVM process.
+The Corda: Enterprise Edition  performance tests are usually run with 32GB heaps as this seems to give plenty of breathing room to the node JVM process.
 Settings below
 1GB certainly start to apply memory pressure, can result in an `OutOfMemoryError`, and are therefore not recommended.
 This is due to many internal data structures within the
-Artemis MQ message broker and several caches in the Corda Enterprise node that have fixed upper bounds.
+Artemis MQ message broker and several caches in the Corda: Enterprise Edition  node that have fixed upper bounds.
 Typically you want to be generous with the heap size.

 As with other JVM processes, do not set the maximum heap size of the node to use all available memory on the host.
 The operating system, file buffers, threads etc all consume non-heap memory.